Lucifer (Stuck)

-Lucifer is a painting completed in 1890 by the German artist Franz Stuck, one of the founders of the Munich Secession.
+Lucifer is an oil on canvas painting by the German artist Franz Stuck, from 1890.
+He was one of the founders of the Munich Secession.
 The painting belongs to Stuck's "dark monumental" period, presenting an image of "man-demon".
-The canvas size is 161 x 152.5 cm.

 History

 Ferdinand I of Bulgaria bought the painting for the royal collection in Sofia, from Stuck's studio in Munich in 1891.
-On December 25, 1930, King Boris III added it to the National Museum and from 1948 it was part of the National Art Gallery.
-In 1985 it was transferred to the National Gallery for Foreign Art, and since 2015 the Fund Gallery "Square 500".
+On 25 December 1930, King Boris III added it to the National Museum and from 1948 it was part of the National Art Gallery.
+In 1985, it was transferred to the National Gallery for Foreign Art; since 2015, it has been in the Fund Gallery "Square 500".

 Exhibitions

 The picture has been shown in numerous international exhibitions: